 The ingredient list for this bread is simple.
 You can find all of the ingredients at your local grocery store.
 Here are a few items to note:

-- Naval oranges - I prefer to use naval oranges in this recipe rather than the popular clementine varieties.
+- Fresh oranges: I prefer to use naval oranges in this orange loaf cake recipe rather than the popular clementine varieties.
 The naval oranges are larger and have the quintessential orange flavor.
-We use oranges in the batter and the glaze.
+We use both the orange juice and zest in the batter and the glaze so fresh is essential.

-- Sour cream - including sour cream in your quick breads make them moist.
-I like to use the full fat version, but you can use low fat or non fat if you prefer.
+- Sour cream: Adding sour cream to your quick breads make them moist like it does in this sour cream pound cake.
+I like to use the full fat version for the richest flavor and consistency.
+You can use low fat or non fat if you prefer but it may slightly change the texture of the cake.

-- Powdered sugar - sometimes called confectioners sugar.
-This is used in the glazed for the bread.
+- Powdered sugar: Sometimes it's also called confectioners sugar.
+It dissolves easily to make a smooth glaze for the orange bread.
 Make sure it is powdery and not clumpy.
+You can always sift if it's on the clumpy side.

-A complete list of ingredients can be located in the recipe card below.
+A complete list of ingredients and quantities of each are in the recipe card below.

-3. Add an egg to the batter and sour cream.
+- Step 2: Add the rest of the wet ingredients.
+Add an egg to the batter and sour cream to the bowl

-Pro Tip - Use a microplane zester to zest your orange.
+Pro Tip: Use a microplane zester to zest your orange.
 This tool works quickly and easily.
-When zesting an orange remove only the orange part.
-The white part beneath the orange (called the pith) is bitter.
-So work carefully to just remove the orange rind.
+Avoid grating the white part beneath the orange (called the pith) because it's bitter.

 Pro Tip: Press and roll the orange over your kitchen counter before squeezing it.
 The pressure of rolling it breaks down the cell walls of the fruit, making it easier for the juice to flow out.
 You can also try heat your orange in the microwave for 10-20 seconds.

-9. Divide evenly between 4 (5 inch) mini loaf pans.
-Fill each about ¾ full.
+- Step 6: Add to the pans.
+Divide the batter up evenly between 4 (5 inch) mini loaf pans.
+Fill each about three-quarters full.
 Bake at 350 degrees for 23-25 minutes.
 Cool completely on a wire rack.

-14. Dip the top of cooked moist orange loaf into the orange icing.
+- Step 8: Glaze the orange cakes.
+Dip the top of the cooked moist orange loaf into the orange icing.
 Let dry for 20 minutes and dip again, if desired.

 Expert Tips

-- Juicing: Press and roll the orange over your kitchen counter before squeezing it.
-The pressure of rolling it breaks down the cell walls of the fruit, making it easier for the juice to flow out.
-You can also try heat your orange in the microwave for 10-20 seconds - this will help it release more fresh orange juice.
+- Easier Juicing: Press and roll the orange over your kitchen counter before squeezing it.
+The pressure of rolling it breaks down the cell walls of the fruit so it's easier to juice.
+Another option is microwaving your orange for 10-20 seconds to help it release more fresh orange juice.

-- Testing for doneness: While baking time is a guide, to test for doneness of sweet orange bread, insert a wooden toothpick into center of the loaf.
+To test for doneness of a quick bread, insert a wooden toothpick into center of the orange loaf cake.
 If the toothpick comes out clean the quick bread is done.
 You can also gently touch the top of the bread.
 If it springs back, it is done.
-If it leaves and indent, it needs more time.
+If it leaves an indent in the top of the loaf, it needs more time.
 Alternately, you can use a thermometer to check the internal temperature.
 The center should be 210 degrees when it is cooked thru.

 Give Us Your Feedback!

-If you tried these Double Orange Bread or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
+If you tried this Orange Loaf Cake Recipe or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
 You can also follow us on Facebook, Twitter, Instagram and Pinterest to see what else we’re getting up to!

 Equipment